 The last batch of minutes from late Sept 2015 has some interesting stuff about defense expert witness Chester Flaxmeyer.
 He has appeared twice in the azbikelaw.org files — once in offering a “diabetes defense” of Patrick Nissley (found guilty of manslaughter) after a headon he was involved in resulted in the death of a pedestrian on the sidewalk and another in the case of Gary Foshee, a driver with a previous dui who killed a bicyclist head-on and was also convicted.
 See AACJ who runs an annual seminar on Aggressive Defense of the Accused Impaired Driver, Mr. Flaxmeyer is a routine speaker.
 There were also defense motions that were denied, to have the prosecutor removed for prosecutorial misconduct.
 And defense motions to allow/see the deceased’s autopsy/tox results — so far denied.

-The incident occured in March of 2013, when will it get to trial??
+The incident occurred in March of 2013, when will it get to trial??
 Two and a half years, and counting.

 Moved the reverse chronological “updates” here, so many they were getting unwieldy: